 The exterior shots of the girls' home and the foyer and hallway are all filmed on the outdoor set, while nearly all of the interior house scenes are filmed across the studio front lot in a sound stage, where the entire first floor of the home is built to scale.

 Seasons 4-7 were filmed and aired in HD widescreen.
-The DVDs were released in the cropped full screen format however, reportedly because Amy Sherman didn't like widescreen.
+The DVDs were released in the cropped full screen format however, reportedly because Amy Sherman-Palladino didn't like widescreen.
 When the reruns air on HD networks they can be seen in widescreen, and in 2010 the 16:9 versions were put on iTunes.